-718 719 Institutional pressures on affordability and the demographic impact on national health budgets are 720 expected to drive more efficient supply chains and business models that no longer tolerate the inventory

-720 expected to drive more efficient supply chains and business models that no longer tolerate the inventorial 721 buffers of today.
-However, the transition to more efficient supply models will require institutional

-722 partnerships (government, regulators, and research bodies) with technology and industrial players.
+Institutional pressures on affordability and the demographic impact on national health budgets are expected to drive more efficient supply chains and business models that no longer tolerate the inventory buffers of today.
+However, the transition to more efficient supply models will require institutional partnerships (government, regulators, and research bodies) with technology an industrial players.

 From a regulatory perspective, we anticipate process engineering, analytical methods such as spectroscopy, and data analysis & statistics become progressively more important.
-Real time access to data and data analysis become the norm, with large scale sampling and dynamic control methods

-727 influencing the regulatory paradigm.
+Real time access to data and data analysis become the norm, with large scale sampling and dynamic control methods influencing the regulatory paradigm.

-731 8.
-Conclusions
+8. Conclusions

-732 733 In this discussion and review piece of industrial and academic perspectives on the future supply chain 734 models that might be underpinned by developments in the continuous manufacture of pharmaceuticals 735 we have set out:
+In this discussion and review piece of industrial and academic perspectives on the future supply chain models that might be underpinned by developments in the continuous manufacture of pharmaceuticals we have set out:

-- 736 The significant opportunities to moving to a continuous manufacturing supply chain operating 737 model, with substantial opportunities in inventory reduction, lead-time to patient, within 738 radically different product assurance/stability regimes - 739 Scenarios for significant decentralised production and supply models producing a greater variety • 740 of differentiated products with greater volume flexibility and opportunities for rapid scale-up 741 post clinical trials - 742 Production, supply and value chain footprints that are radically different from today's monolithic • 743 and centralised batch manufacturing operations - Clinical trial and drug product development cost savings that support more rapid scale-up and • market entry models, with early involvement of SC designers within New Product Development - The major supply chain and industrial transformational challenges that need to be addressed. • - 748 Although the potential benefits against current batch performance benchmarks are significant, identifying 749 the product supply chains where benefits might be most attainable is complex and the transformation journey far from straightforward, with future archetypes including hybrid batch-continuous scenarios.
-750 - 751 752 Benchmark studies should also consider improvements to current batch operations which operate far 753 from optimal levels.
-Indeed, some industry observers will question whether the Pharma sector can 754 effectively implement these more technically complex continuous processing supply models, models that 755 require production to operate at near optimal levels 'by-design', or whether this very requirement will in - 756 itself help drive the efficiency improvements demanded by patients and payers alike. - 757 758
+- The significant opportunities to moving to a continuous manufacturing supply chain operating model, with substantial opportunities in inventory reduction, lead-time to patient, within radically different product assurance/stability regimes - Scenarios for significant decentralised production and supply models producing a greater variety of differentiated products with greater volume flexibility and opportunities for rapid scale-up post clinical trials - Production, supply and value chain footprints that are radically different from today's monolithic and centralised batch manufacturing operations - Clinical trial and drug product development cost savings that support more rapid product scaleup and market entry models - The major supply chain and industrial transformational challenges that need to be addressed.